Lake Chuzenji South Shore Hike — Section 2: Senjugahama to Mujinakubo

 Senjugahama is not directly accessible by the main bus route.
 There are three ways to reach it:

-• Hike in from Ryuzu Waterfall: Take the Section 1 south shore trail from Shobugahama (accessed by local bus from Chuzenji Onsen), passing Kumakubo to arrive at Senjugahama.
+- Hike in from Shobugahama: Take the Section 1 north shore trail from Shobugahama (reached by local bus from Chuzenji Onsen), passing the north shore coves to arrive at Senjugahama.
 Adds approximately 4 km and 4 hours to the beginning of your day.

-• Descend from Hangetsu Mountain: Hike Hangetsu Mountain from the Kegon Falls trailhead and descend to Mujinakubo, then walk west along Section 3 to reach Senjugahama.
+- Descend from Hangetsu: Hike Hangetsu from the Kegon Falls trailhead and descend to Mujinakubo, then walk west along Section 3 to reach Senjugahama.
 This reverses the standard direction.

-• Hybrid bus from Akanuma Nature Center (bus stop #39): A seasonal bus service reaches the Akanuma Nature Center, from where a trail leads down to Senjugahama beach.
-Check current schedules with Tobu Bus before planning.
+- Hybrid bus from Akanuma Nature Center (bus stop #39): A seasonal bus service reaches the Akanuma Nature Center, from where a trail leads down to Senjugahama beach.
+Check current schedules with Tobu Bus before planning, and see getting here for pass options.

 The Trail: Section 2 in Detail

 Senjugahama (start): The beach at Senjugahama is a beautiful, remote starting point for Section 2.
-Small waves break on the pebble shore and the opposite north shore of the lake — the road, the resort area, and the crowds — feels very far away from here.
+Small waves break on the pebble shore, and the far side of the lake — the road, the resort area, the crowds — feels a very long way off.
 A short distance west, a wooden plank boardwalk marks the beginning of the Section 2 trail.

-North-facing forest and mushrooms: Because this south shore section faces north (away from the sun), the forest floor receives less direct light than most Nikko trails.
-This creates conditions for an extraordinary diversity of mushrooms throughout the trail.
-In late summer and autumn, the variety and density of fungi growing along the path is remarkable — the most impressive mushroom trail in the Nikko area by a considerable margin.
+North-facing forest and mushrooms: Because this stretch of the south shore faces north, away from the sun, the forest floor receives less direct light than most Nikko trails.
+That creates the conditions for an extraordinary diversity of mushrooms along the whole section.
+In late summer and autumn the variety and density of fungi growing beside the path is remarkable — the most impressive mushroom trail in the Nikko area by a considerable margin.

-Senjudo Temple: Midway through Section 2, the trail passes Senjudo Temple (Senjudoji) — a reconstruction completed in November 2016 of a temple originally built in 784 CE by the monk Shodo Shonin, the same founder who established Nikko’s main shrine complex.
-The original temple was lost, and in 2015 the hostel team hiked to this area searching for its foundation remains, only to discover the new reconstruction had been completed the following year.
-The temple stands alone in the forest, directly across the lake from Nantai Mountain, surrounded by nothing but trees and water.
+Senjudo Temple (千手堂): Midway through Section 2 the trail passes Senjudo (Senjudoji) — a reconstruction, completed in November 2016, of a temple originally built in 784 CE by the monk Shodo Shonin, the same founder who established Nikko’s main shrine complex.
+The original was lost.
+In 2015 the hostel team hiked out here searching for its foundation remains, only to find the following year that a new reconstruction had been completed.
+The temple stands alone in the forest, directly across the lake from Nantai, surrounded by nothing but trees and water.
 It is one of the most atmospheric and least-known religious sites in Nikko.
+Coming from Senjugahama it is 0.8 km along the shore — the signpost at the pier points the way.

-Three cliff viewpoints: Section 2 includes three cliff sections 100 metres above the lake surface, each providing open panoramic views of Nantai Mountain and Lake Chuzenji.
-These are the best elevated lake views on the entire south shore trail — high enough for true perspective, but still close enough that the colour of the lake water is visible below.
+Three cliff viewpoints: Section 2 includes three cliff sections 100 metres above the lake surface, each opening onto a panoramic view of Nantai and Lake Chuzenji.
+These are the best elevated lake views on the entire south shore trail — high enough for real perspective, but still close enough that the colour of the water is visible below.

-Boulder traverses and creek crossings: As with Section 1, this trail includes multiple sections of large boulder traverses where careful foot placement is required, and creek crossings that range from planked bridges to improvised stepping stones.
-Some creek crossings have no bridge — boots will get wet.
-This terrain is what classifies the trail as Class 2 (almost 3) despite the relatively modest elevation changes.
+Boulder traverses and creek crossings: As on Section 1, this trail includes multiple stretches of large boulder traverse where careful foot placement is required, and creek crossings ranging from planked bridges to improvised stepping stones.
+Some crossings have no bridge at all — boots will get wet.
+This terrain is what makes the trail Grade II (almost III) despite the modest elevation change.

-Hocchode Peninsula swimming cove: On the west side of Hocchode jima (Hocchode Peninsula), the trail passes a remote swimming spot directly accessible from the trail.
+Hocchode Peninsula swimming cove: On the west side of Hocchode jima (Hocchode Peninsula) the trail passes a remote swimming spot reachable directly from the path.
 The cove is sheltered, clear, and away from any boat traffic.
-In summer, this is one of the finest wild swimming opportunities on Lake Chuzenji.
+In summer it is one of the finest wild swims on Lake Chuzenji.

-Wildlife: Section 2 consistently has the highest wildlife encounters of the three south shore sections.
-Birds are constant companions throughout.
+Wildlife: Section 2 consistently produces the highest wildlife count of the three south shore sections.
+Birds are constant companions.
 Deer are frequent.
-Foxes, rabbits, and serows (Japanese mountain goat-antelopes) are possible.
+Foxes, rabbits and serows (Japanese mountain goat-antelopes) are all possible.
 Bears have been reported in this corridor — carry a bear bell.

 Mujinakubo (end): Section 2 ends at Mujinakubo, a quiet bay on the lake’s southwestern shore.
-This is also the descent point for the Hangetsu Mountain loop (Section 3 connection), where hikers descending from Hangetsu reach the lake.
-From Mujinakubo, the lakeside path continues east toward the Italian Embassy Villa and Chuzenji Onsen — Section 3, approximately 3 km and 1 hour on easy lakeside trail.
+This is also where hikers descending the Hangetsu loop reach the lake.
+From Mujinakubo the lakeside path continues east toward the Italian Embassy Villa and Chuzenji Onsen — Section 3, approximately 3 km and 1 hour on easy lakeside trail.

 Best Season